wendydoog/Data-process/file4.md

  -----

  `Description`: This is from the class I took in Udacity called Data Wrangling with MongoDB.
-We will use  `xlrd` module to help us to do the data processing.
+We will use  `xlrd` module to help us to do the data processing. `Zipfile` can help ua open a zipped file.

 -----